sanidhya09/androidprojectbase/README.md

 What's this?
 ----

-It is a ready to start development for an Android app project structure.
+It is a ready to start development for an Android app project sample with base library.

 It includes: